 HERITAGE HIGHLIGHTS: Medieval bench end of a winged beast

 St Peter's church stands in an isolated part of Neatishead parish, well away from the village it serves.
-The village was recorded in the Donesday Book of 1086 as Snetesherd, from the Old English for the head of a stream.
-The stream in this case is the Inet. we do not know when the first church was built but the first written record comes from 1301.
+The village was recorded in the Domesday Book of 1086 as Snetesherd, from the Old English for the head of a stream.
+The stream, in this case, is the Inet. we do not know when the first church was built but the first written record comes from 1301.

 In 1790 the churchwardens took the decision to pull down the nave and convert the chancel to serve as the entire church.

 In 1990 the church was restored again in honour of the bicentenary of the 1790 restoration.
 Part of the modern restoration involved installing a new set of pews gathered from redundant churches in the area.
 One of the stalls in the chancel sports a grotesque carving of a winged beast holding a human head in its mouth.

 Despite the restorations there are several surviving historic features, including a 14th century font, its bowl carved with traceried arches, with more arches on the central stem.